pnpm/pnpm/README.md

 Although pnpm uses symlinks to put dependencies into `node_modules` folders, circular symlinks are avoided because parent packages are placed into the same `node_modules` folder in which their dependencies are.
 So `foo`'s dependencies are not in `foo/node_modules` but `foo` is in `node_modules/foo`, together with its own dependencies.

+### Why have hard links at all?
+Why not symlink directly to the global store?

+One package can have different sets of dependencies on one machine.

+In project **A** `foo@1.0.0` can have dependency resolved to `bar@1.0.0` but in project **B** the same dependency of `foo` might resolve to `bar@1.1.0`.
+So pnpm hard links `foo@1.0.0` to every project where it is used, in order to create different sets of dependencies for it.

+Direct symlinking to the global store would work with Node's `--preserve-symlinks` flag.
+But `--preserve-symlinks` comes with a bunch of different issues, so we decided to stick with hard links.
+For more details about why this decision was made, see: https://github.com/nodejs/node-eps/issues/46.

 ## Support

 - [Stack Overflow](https://stackoverflow.com/questions/tagged/pnpm)